Affective computing: Visual aesthetics

 Aesthetics, in the world of art and photography, refers to the principles of the nature and appreciation of beauty.
 Judging beauty and other aesthetic qualities is a highly subjective task.
 Computer scientists at Penn State treat the challenge of automatically inferring the aesthetic quality of pictures using their visual content as a machine learning problem, with a peer-rated on-line photo sharing website as a data source.
 They extract certain visual features based on the intuition that they can discriminate between aesthetically pleasing and displeasing images.

 Potential applications

 Education

 Affection influences learners' learning state.
 Using affective computing technology, computers can judge the learners' affection and learning state by recognizing their facial expressions.
 In education, the teacher can use the analysis result to understand the student's learning and accepting ability, and then formulate reasonable teaching plans.
 At the same time, they can pay attention to students' inner feelings, which is helpful to students' psychological health.
 Especially in distance education, due to the separation of time and space, there is no emotional incentive between teachers and students for two-way communication.
 Without the atmosphere brought by traditional classroom learning, students are easily bored, and affect the learning effect.
 Applying affective computing in distance education system can effectively improve this situation.

+Transportation

+The applications of sensory computing may contribute to improving road safety.
+For example, a car can monitor the emotion of all occupants and engage in additional safety measures, such as alerting other vehicles if it detects the driver to be angry.
+In addition, affective computing systems for monitoring the driver's stress may allow various interventions such as driver assistance systems adjusted according to the stress level and minimal and direct interventions to change the emotional state of the driver.